steve-canham/imp_ror/README.md

 d) Download the ror files required, from Zenodo, and place the V2 json files in the folder to be used as the source data folder.<br/>

 <h4>Initialising and running the system</h4>
 a) All Rust development environments use a program called <i>cargo</i> to manage code.
-To run ror1, use 'cargo run' followed by command line parameters, input in a terminal linked to the editor.
+To run imp_ror, use 'cargo run' followed by command line parameters, input in a terminal linked to the editor.
 The parameters are preceded by a double hyphen, to separate them from the cargo run command itself, e.g. cargo run -- -a.<br/>
 b) <b>The initial run should be <i>cargo run -- -i</i></b> This initialises the system by creating the permanent schema and tables, that hold the lookup and summary data tables.<br/>
 c) Further runs are most easily done by running <b><i>cargo run -- -a -s "&lt;source-file-name&gt;"</i></b>, e.g. <i>cargo run -- -a -s "v1.59-2025-01-23-ror-data_schema_v2.json"</i>.
 Alternatively the source file name can be provided within the configuration file, when <i>cargo run -- -a </i> is sufficient.<br/>
 d) The -a command will take the data in the json file through a four stage pipeline: